-Rafale: Dassault would have been phased out, but for this order, Shourie tells SC
+Rafale: Rs 670 crore is price of bare-bone aircraft, doesn’t include specs Govt tells SC

 How does making public the price of 36 jets compromise national security?
 The government is making a bogus argument and prices are subject to RTI.
 He said that the price of the 36 jets is 60 thousand crore and the deal was for 155 million Euros per jet.
 However now it is 217 million Euros per jet, which is 40 per cent more for the same specifications, Bhushan also said.

+Bhushan also cited the complaint made to the CBI.
+He urged the out to order an investigation into the manner in which the off set partner was inducted.

 Arun Shourie arguing in the Supreme Court cited an interview by former Defence Minister, Manohar Parrikar.
 He had said that the 126 Rafale jets cost Rs 90 k crore and the price per aircraft was Rs 715 crore per jet.
 He had also said that the decision for the 36 jets was made by PM Modi as a result of political discussions between the PM and President of France.

 The amendment in the offset guidelines was slipped in with retrospective effect.
 Dassault is a company which is in serious financial difficulties.
 Had this order not gone through, it would have phased out, Shourie also said.